**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 May 4, 2026 Category: Medicare 5 min read

-Medicare and Mental Health: Coverage You Need to Know
+**Medicare's Mental Health Coverage in 2026: What You Need to Know**

 Whether you're dealing with depression, anxiety, dementia-related behavioral issues, or substance abuse, Medicare offers coverage options that can help you get the care you need.
 Knowing your benefits can make the difference between getting treatment and going without necessary care.